 Article written by Aisya Yanthi van der Vaart (Intern at Tulodo Indonesia)

-Last Saturday, the 22th of February, the Tulodo-team visited the Islamic middle school Asaloka in Meruya South Jakarta to introduce parents to their educational game Dolpin (Dolanan Pintar).
+Last Saturday, the 22th of February, the Tulodo-team visited the kindergarten school Asaloka in Meruya South Jakarta to introduce parents to their educational game Dolpin (Dolanan Pintar).
 Dolpin is a family-based sexuality education teaching kit for children aged 5 to 9 years old.
 It was the first time that the team visited a school to give a seminar about their ‘Smart Game’.

 The family-based educational kit is designed to teach children in kindergarten and elementary school between the age of 5 to 9 about sexuality and other daily life issues with which children can be confronted in public spaces.
 Our Dolpin team, Ade Ayu Kartika held a presentation about the Dolpin-product wherein she explained in what ways the game contributes to children’s education.
 The rules of the game were briefly being discussed during her presentation.